Ale-JRD/Trads/content/post/index-T1.md

 From the context, it’s clear that he was once a Hero from Another World.

-[—Tch, what a creepy bastard… just listening to his words, it doesn’t even feel like we’re “fighting”…]
+「—Tch, what a creepy bastard… just listening to his words, it doesn’t even feel like we’re “fighting”…」

 Although Gio had inflicted numerous injuries on Ars, the battle was still in a stalemate.